jpuritz/BIO_594_2018/FinalAssignment/Ian Bishop/Bishop_final_project_pipeline.md

 # SNP Calling and neutral structure of two populations of the marine diatom <i>Thalassiosira rotula</i>

 #### Ian Bishop
-#### April 29, 2018
+#### June 8, 2018

-## Preparation of workspace
+## PREPARATION OF WORKSPACE

-These files are required for the following pipeline:
+These files are required for the following pipeline (and found in this subdirectory):

 - popmap (a two column list of sampled individuals (as they are called in the VCF) and which population they belong to)
 - BSsnp.spid
 - plot_R.r

-As are these Puritz scripts:
+As are these Puritz scripts, which are available via github:

 ```
 curl -L -O https://github.com/jpuritz/dDocent/raw/master/scripts/filter_missing_ind.sh